opsgenie/opsgenie-configuration-backup/README.md

 This option searches for OpsGenieBackups folder in run path (the directory which the jar file is located in) If it finds the folder it restores the configurations to the OpsGenie account whose API key is given.

-java -jar OpsGenieConfigImporter --apiKey YOUR_API_KEY
+java -jar OpsGenieImportUtil-*.jar --apiKey YOUR_API_KEY

 2. Run with apiKey and backupPath parameters.
 This option searches for OpsGenieBackup folder in given path If it finds the folder named OpsGenieBackups it restores the configurations to the OpsGenie account whose API key is given.

-java -jar OpsGenieConfigImporter --apiKey YOUR_API_KEY --backupPath EXTRACT_PATH
+java -jar OpsGenieImportUtil-*.jar --apiKey YOUR_API_KEY --backupPath EXTRACT_PATH

 3. Run with apiKey, sshUrl and  sshKeyPath parameters.